reversinglabs/gh-action-rl-scanner-cloud-composite/README.md

 # How this action works

-The `rl-scanner-cloud-composite` action relies on a few different [contexts](https://docs.github.com/en/actions/learn-github-actions/contexts) to access and reuse information across its steps, and on the following external action:
+The `rl-scanner-cloud-composite` action relies on a few different [contexts](https://docs.github.com/en/actions/learn-github-actions/contexts) to access and reuse information across its steps, and on the following external actions:

 - **ouzi-dev/commit-status-updater**
+- **actions/upload-artifact**
+- **github/codeql-action/upload-sarif**

-The action expects that the build artifact is produced in the current workspace before the action is called.
+This action expects that the build artifact is produced in the current workspace before the action is called.
 It requires specifying the path of the artifact as the input to the action.
 The path must be relative to the `github.workspace`.

+Optionally, users can specify the report directory.
+If it is specified, the action saves all supported analysis report formats for the artifact into the directory.
+The report directory path must be relative to the `github.workspace`.
+If the report directory is not specified, the action saves the analysis reports into the default directory.

 When called, the action runs the following steps:

-- Set the commit status to pending
+- Set the commit status to pending.
-- Pull the latest version of the `reversinglabs/rl-scanner-cloud` Docker image
+- Pull the latest version of the `reversinglabs/rl-scanner-cloud` Docker image.
-- Connect to a secure.software Portal instance from the container and upload the artifact to the Portal for scanning
+- Connect to a secure.software Portal instance from the container and upload the artifact to the Portal for scanning.
+- Upload the analysis report to GitHub as `report-sha`, where `sha` corresponds to the SHA identifier of the commit or PR that triggered the action.
+This makes the report names unique and helps relate them to specific commits if necessary.
+- Upload the SARIF report file as `report.sarif.json` to the report directory.
-- Change the commit status from pending to success/failure depending on the scan result with a descriptive message
+- Change the commit status from pending to success/failure depending on the scan result with a descriptive message.
 - Return the exit status.
-This allows controlling any subsequent or dependent tasks; for example, blocking the merge if the status is not "success"
+This allows controlling any subsequent or dependent tasks; for example, blocking the merge if the status is not "success".

 ## Requirements